jayantsingh123/Enron-Project/README.md

 The given dataset has 143 records and 21 features.
 As seen above,the features can be grouped in three categories; Stock Related Features, Payment related features, and Interaction with other employees.

 ## Analysis and Discussion:
 The present analysis is aimed at building a classification model, that can help to identify a POI from a non-POI.
+On the sidelines, we will also focus on selection of optimal threshold probabiloty for classification.

 ### Exploratory Data Analysis
 To begin with, some exploratory results have been presented.
 Since POI is acategorical variable, and other predictors are mostly numeric, box plot or violin plot seems to be suitable choice.The EDA helps to get some information regarding relationship between different predictors.
 For example, our analysis helped us to conclude that following variables tend to be statistically significant while predicting whether an entity is POI or not;